AI as a Co-CxO: More Than Just an Answering Machine

 Another major shift from answering machine to co-CxO is memory.
 Leadership conversations happen every week in strategy meetings, planning sessions, and performance reviews.
 Most of those insights are lost once the meeting ends.
 A co-CxO captures and organizes those discussions so they can inform future decisions.

+When AI can see patterns across time, it becomes far more valuable.
+It can highlight recurring issues, surface risks that keep appearing, and point out when strategy is drifting.
 It can remind you of commitments made last quarter that are quietly being ignored.
-Human leaders get busy and move on; AI does not.
+Human leaders get busy and move on.
+AI does not.

 This is especially powerful at the C-level because the CEO and other executives are often the constraint in the business.
 They carry the most responsibility and make the highest-impact decisions.
 When their thinking improves, the entire organization benefits.
 Embedding AI at this level influences strategy, not just tasks.